International Board of Standards - Professional Designations - Accredited Education. Creating the World's Leaders in Management ™

 Third, variable annuities are tax-deferred.
 That means you pay no taxes on the income and investment gains from your annuity until you withdraw your money.
 You may also transfer your money from one investment option to another within a variable annuity without paying tax at the time of the transfer.
 When you take your money out of a variable annuity, however, you will be taxed on the earnings at ordinary income tax rates rather than lower capital gains rates.
 In general, the benefits of tax deferral will outweigh the costs of a variable annuity only if you hold it as a long-term investment to meet retirement and other long-range goals.

-All Rights Reserved 1996-2016 - GAFM Global Academy of Finance and Management
+All Rights Reserved 1996-2017 - GAFM Global Academy of Finance and Management & Association for Finance and Management

 Mentzinger Media LLC Board of Standards - Accreditation and Certification - Global Certified Accountants Financial Analysts Institute